c0m4r/up/README.md

 post_max_size = 10M
 ```

+6. Edit config.php and adjust settings to your needs

 ## Known issues

 * GD Enhancer won't work with modern PHP so you'll not be able to upload animated GIF images until it's replaced with something else.